Muhammad-Morgan/Next-Store/README2.md

 3- We Have a Global Provider component which is set to CSR because we have "ThemeProvider coming from next-themes" which relies on browser APIs like; matchMedia, loacalStorage and React Hooks.
 That library must run on the client side.
 4- For loading.tsx -- loading.tsx is a React component that runs immediately in the browser while the server component is still fetching / rendering.
 5- In client component we use useSearchParams hook.
 In SSR we use {searchParams} right away as a prop.
-6- We switched to CSR for the NavSearch component because we need React Hoos and other APIs
+6- We switched to CSR for the NavSearch component because we need React Hoos and other APIs.
+7- SignOutLink component will be CSR because it uses browser API and Web Hooks.